TingheZhang/m6A-BERT/README.md

 1. Create the Conda environment from the provided YAML file:
   > conda env create -f m6abert.yml

-you can set your enviroment names by change the first line of the m6abert.yml .
-Details can be found at [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)
+    You can customize the environment name by changing the first line of the `m6abert.yml` file.
+For more details on managing Conda environments, refer to the [official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 The following package is necessary for our project: pytorch=1.10.2, captum=0.5.0,python=3.6 After enviroment setup, use following command to activate this enviroments: